sauciuctamara/Duel-Game-Simulator-Extended/README.md

-Character Duel Simulator - Extended Architecture
+# Character Duel Simulator - Extended Architecture

-Project Overview
+## Project Overview

 This is an advanced, refactored version of the original Node.js/TypeScript RPG battle simulator.
-The core logic was completely rewritten to implement Object-Oriented Programming (OOP) design patterns, specifically the Strategy Pattern and Event Hooks.
-This transforms the project from a rigid script into a highly scalable, decoupled combat system capable of handling complex mechanics like armor overflow and lifesteal.
+The core logic was rewritten to use Object-Oriented Programming (OOP) concepts, specifically the Strategy Pattern and Event Hooks.
+This changes the project from a basic script with if/else statements into a scalable system that handles complex rules like armor overflow and lifesteal safely.

-Tech Stack
+## Tech Stack

-TypeScript: Used to enforce strict contracts (Interfaces) between characters and abilities.
+* TypeScript: Used to ensure type safety and strict contracts (Interfaces) between characters and abilities.
-Node.js: Runtime environment.
+* Node.js: Runtime environment.
-ts-node: Used for direct execution of TypeScript files without manual compilation steps.
+* ts-node: Used to run the TypeScript files directly in the terminal.

-How to Run
+## How to Run

-To run this project locally, ensure you have Node.js installed.
+To run this project locally, make sure you have Node.js installed.
 Clone the repository and navigate to the project folder.

 Install dependencies:
 npm install

+Run the simulator:
-Run the simulator directly from the source folder: npx ts-node src/index.ts
+npx ts-node src/index.ts

-Core Logic & Architecture
+## Core Logic & Architecture

-The combat system no longer relies on hardcoded if/else statements.
-Instead, abilities are isolated classes that implement an IAbility interface.
-The Character class simply calls event hooks (modifyAttack, modifyDefense, onAfterDamage) during specific combat phases.
+The combat system is now decoupled.
+Abilities are isolated classes that implement an IAbility interface.
+The Character class simply triggers events (modifyAttack, modifyDefense, onAfterDamage) during the fight, and the abilities react to them.

-Stats: Characters start with 100 Max HP, 30 Armour, Attack (15-20), and Defense (10-15).
+* Base Stats: Characters start with 100 Max HP, 30 Armour, Attack (15-20), and Defense (10-15).
-Armor Overflow Logic: Incoming damage hits Armour first.
-Only when Armour reaches 0 does the remaining unabsorbed damage spill over to the character's HP.
+* Armor Overflow: Damage hits Armour first.
+If the armor breaks, only the remaining damage affects the character's HP.

-Current Ability Pool (25% trigger chance):
+Current Abilities (25% chance to trigger):
 1. Power Strike: Multiplies base attack by 1.5x.
-2. Damage Reduction: Halves incoming damage before base defense is subtracted.
+2. Damage Reduction: Cuts incoming damage in half before defense is applied.
-3. Second Wind: Heals 5 HP, triggering only when health drops to 30 or below.
+3. Second Wind: Heals 5 HP, but only triggers exactly when health drops to 30 or below.
-4. Vampirism: Heals the attacker for 30% of the actual health damage dealt.
+4. Vampirism: Heals the attacker for 30% of the actual HP damage dealt to the enemy.

-Edge Cases Handled (Resiliency)
+## Edge Cases Handled

-To ensure mathematical accuracy and prevent game-breaking bugs, several edge cases were addressed:

-Contextual Lifesteal: Vampirism calculates healing strictly based on damage applied to health (blood).
-Damage absorbed by armor yields no healing for the attacker.
+To make sure the game never crashes or does weird math, I handled these edge cases:
-Overkill & Health Clamping: Damage calculations ensure HP stops exactly at 0.
-This prevents negative values and stops lifesteal from calculating returns on "phantom" damage beyond the defender's remaining health.
+* Negative HP Prevention: The game stops HP exactly at 0.
+This also stops the Vampirism ability from stealing health from "overkill" damage.
-Overheal Prevention: Healing from Second Wind or Vampirism is capped using the character's maxHealth property to prevent infinite scaling or invincibility.
+* Overheal Prevention: Healing abilities use a maxHealth limit so characters can't go above 100 HP and become invincible.
+* Armor Check for Lifesteal: Vampirism only heals if the attacker damages the actual HP of the enemy.
+Hitting armor gives no health back.
-Stagnation / Deadlock Detection: If combat loops for 10 rounds with no HP changes or ability triggers (e.g., both characters have high defense), the match is safely terminated and declared a DRAW.
+* Infinite Loop Prevention: If the combat goes on for 10 rounds with no HP changes (e.g. both block all damage), the game forces a DRAW.
-Strict State Transitions: Second Wind checks prevHealth against currentHealth to trigger only once upon crossing the threshold, preventing constant healing loops.

-Future Extensions & Scalability
+## Future Extensions & Scalability

-Since adding new abilities is now extremely easy due to the Strategy Pattern (it only requires creating a new class without touching the core combat loop), here is how I would approach future extensions:
+Because of the Strategy Pattern, adding new abilities is very easy.
+If I were to keep working on this project, here is what I would do next:

+1. Run 1,000 matches to find win rates:
+I would wrap the startDuel function in a loop that runs 1,000 times.
+To keep it fast and prevent the terminal from freezing, I would disable the console.log messages and just count the wins for each ability to see which one is the strongest.

+2. Add different Character Classes:
-1. Character Classes: Implement specific classes (Tank, Assassin, Mage) that inherit from the base Character.
-Each class would have weighted stat distributions (e.g., Tanks start with 50 Armour but lower Attack) and exclusive ability pools.
+Right now, everyone uses the exact same base stats.
+I would create new classes like Warrior or Mage that extend the base Character.
+A Warrior would start with 50 armor but lower attack, and would only have access to defense abilities.

-2. Mass Simulation & Analytics: Wrap the startDuel function in a loop to run 10,000 automated matches with logging disabled.
-The output would simply display win rates for each ability, allowing for data-driven balance patches.
+3. Save the match history:
-3. Combat Logging: Instead of just printing to the console, I would build a service to write the round-by-round combat data into a JSON file, creating a permanent history that could be read by a future frontend interface.
+Instead of just printing the fight in the terminal, I would write a function to save the round-by-round data into a JSON file.
+This would be very useful if I ever decide to build a frontend in React to actually show the fight visually.

+---
 Developed by Tamara Sauciuc